OceanGlidersCommunity/Oxygen_SOP/oxygen.md

 - to add

 ### Outlier and spike check
-Outliers and spikes are difficult to detect as optodes smooth out any spikes due to their slow response time.
+Outliers and spikes are difficult to detect as optodes typically smooth out spikes due to their slow response time.

 ### Drift check
 - to add